Opportunity

 Why not solar?

 Mount Grace and Mass Audubon are not opposed to solar development.
 Expanded solar capacity is necessary and important.
 However, after careful analysis of this particular site, we share the assessment that the scale of solar development proposed is incompatible with the conservation of the exceptional resources it contains.
-The latest estimates from Longroad’s representatives place the size of the proposed development at roughly 400 acres.This would be one of, if not the, largest solar developments in Massachusetts and would severely impact the conservation values of the land.
+If Longroad’s proposed development of roughly 400 acres had been successful, it would have been one of, if not the, largest solar developments in Massachusetts and would have severely impacted the conservation values of the land.

 Community Alignment